Lyvy777/ECOMMERCE-SUPERMARKET-SYSTEM/README.md

 1. Install Python on your computer.
 2. Download or clone the project files.
 3. Open the project folder.
-4. Run the Python file (example): python app.py
+4. Run the Python file app.py
 5. Open the browser using the local server link (if applicable).

 ## Project Purpose